Mockenize/mockenize-server/README.md

 # Mockenize
-The complete app for mock your responses
+The complete app for mock your responses.
 Mockenzie is an efficient server to mock, supports random responses, timeout and any media type.
 To store the responses, Mockenize uses Hazelcast and to run the standalone server uses Spring Boot.
 Mockenize is free and open source.
 Contribute if you want!